-The program will include an unveiling of the updated memorial plaques which list the names of persons who have died during the past year who were members of VFW Post 9934 or members of families of Dana Point residents.
+The program will include an unveiling of the updated memorial plaque which lists the names of persons who have died during the past year who were members of VFW Post 9934.

 Veterans Day is an opportunity to publicly commemorate the contributions of living veterans.
 Armistice Day officially received its name in America in 1926 through a congressional resolution.
 It became a national holiday 12 years later by similar congressional action.